Martin Waldseemüller: 1507 map rediscovered

 The 1507 wall map was lost for a long time, but a copy was found in Schloss Wolfegg in southern Germany by Joseph Fischer in 1901.
-It is the only known copy and was purchased by the United States Library of Congress in May 2003.
+It is the only known copy and was purchased by the United States Library of Congress in May 2003 for $10 million, the highest price paid to that time for a historical document.
 Five copies of Waldseemüller's globular map survive in the form of "gores": printed map sections that were intended to be cut out and pasted onto a wooden globe.